#use "topfind";;

 In SLAP, vectors of different dimensions always have different types.

-Nothing to say, addition of x
+Nothing to say, addition of x and z is undefined in general linear algebra.

 Such inconsistency of dimensions causes a type error like this: